Peter Bentley: The Sportsman – An Athletic TributeSeptember 30, 2021

 “He was a nice enough guy,” said Mr. Bentley.
 “He didn’t mean any harm.
 He just couldn’t afford it [and had to fudge the numbers].
 His only asset was Peggy Fleming [the world champion figure skater] and the Ice Follies.”

 Many observers later said the Bentley group backed out because of the $6 million expansion cost, but according to Mr. Bentley that wasn’t the issue.
 It was the lack of good faith and honesty shown by the NHL that turned his group away.
 These weren’t just high-minded ideals that could serve as a convenient excuse.
 When I asked Mr. Bentley what was his greatest life lesson he had learned, he said simply: “Openness, integrity, and sportsmanship are always important in everything.”

 It’s interesting to speculate how the Canucks early history in the NHL could have turned out so differently if Peter’s original ownership group had the opportunity to guide the team.
-Regardless, you can’t deny him the fact that he got Vancouver into the world’s greatest hockey league.
+Regardless, you can’t deny him the fact that he helped Vancouver get a place in the world’s greatest hockey league.